Alien: Covenant: Box office

 Alien: Covenant grossed a worldwide total of $240.9 million, including $74.3 million in the United States and Canada and $166.6 million in other countries, against a production budget of $97–111 million.
-The film was considered a disappointment at the box office compared to Prometheus which had grossed a worldwide total of $403.4 million.
+Although the film performed better overseas, it was still considered a disappointment at the box office compared to Prometheus which had grossed a worldwide total of $403.4 million.

 Fox released the film in several countries before the United States.
 It was released in 34 markets, where it debuted to $40.1 million, opening at number one in 19 of them.
 Its overall rank for the weekend was second behind the continued run of Guardians of the Galaxy Vol. 2.
 The top openings were in South Korea ($7.2 million), the UK ($6.4 million), France ($4.5 million), Australia ($3.1 million), and Mexico ($2.5 million).
 In China, the film was released on June 16 and grossed $30 million, topping the box office.
-In North America, the film was released alongside Everything, Everything and Diary of a Wimpy Kid: The Long Haul, and was projected to gross around $40 million from 3,760 theaters during its opening weekend.
+In North America, the film was released alongside Everything, Everything and Diary of a Wimpy Kid: The Long Haul, another 20th Century Fox film, and was projected to gross around $40 million from 3,760 theaters during its opening weekend.
 It made $4.3 million from Thursday-night previews at about 3,000 theaters, and $15.4 million overall on its first day, which was below the $21.5 million Friday of Prometheus five years prior.
 It went on to open to $36.2 million, down 30% from Prometheuss debut, but still finishing first at the box office, as the third-highest debut of the series when not counting for inflation.
 In its second weekend, the film grossed $10.5 million, finishing fourth at the box office and dropping 70.9%.
 The film was pulled from 1,112 theaters in its third weekend and dropped another 62.3%, finishing sixth at the box office with $4 million.